 HUD Moves to Allow Anti-Trans Discrimination in Federally Funded Homeless Shelters

-WASHINGTON — The Department of Housing and Urban Development (HUD) announced a proposal today to roll back protections for transgender people experiencing homelessness, allowing taxpayer-funded shelters to turn away transgender people experiencing homelessness based on a number of factors, including the shelter provider’s religious views.
+WASHINGTON — The Trump administration’s Department of Housing and Urban Development today released a proposed rule to roll back protections for transgender people experiencing homelessness, allowing taxpayer-funded shelters to turn away transgender people based on a number of factors, including the shelter provider’s religious views.

 Every month, you'll receive regular roundups of the most important civil rights and civil liberties developments.
 Remember: a well-informed citizenry is the best defense against tyranny.